OliPerkins1987/AnthroFireDB/Paper/DAFI-Paper.md

 #sum(datsrc$perc)
 ```

-In this initial data collection, data from 504 studies were collated
+At the time of publication DAFI contains data from 1809 human
-from across 1809 human fire-related case studies.
+fire‐related case studies collated from 504 sources.

 Data were overwhelmingly from academic publications (94% of case
 studies) but were also from reports produced by governments and NGOs